Hao-student/FinalProject/README.md

 # FinalProject - 2021
 The final project of undergraduate
 Project title - A model of dynamic network growth using communities

+Detailed code - in master branch